Install the OpenAI SDK

 Pointing the SDK at a different provider

-To use the SDK against Ollama, LM Studio, or any OpenAI-compatible endpoint, override base_url (Python) or baseURL (Node) and pass any string as the API key:
+Want to run this against Ollama, LM Studio, or any OpenAI-compatible endpoint?
+Override base_url (Python) or baseURL (Node) and pass any string as the API key:

 # point the openai sdk at a local ollama server